 Christianity is one of the monotheistic religions in the world.
 I belong to this group.
 According to a study, Christians remained the largest religious group in the world in 2015.
-They are making up nearly a third (31%) of Earth’s 7.3 billion people.
-Despite of its numbers, people from other faiths misinterpret Christians about their beliefs, characteristics, and principles.
+They make up nearly a third (31%) of Earth’s 7.3 billion people.
+People from other faiths misinterpret Christians about their beliefs, characteristics, and principles despite their numbers.

-Because of this, I penned the ten myths about Christians and Christianity.
-The aim is for you to have better understanding who Christians are in a better way of perspective. 📖🌱❤️
+Because of this, I wrote the ten myths about Christians and Christianity.
+The aim is for you to better understand who Christians are in a better way of perspective. 📖🌱❤️

 1. Christians believe in Trinity.

-Most of Christians believe in Trinity but not everyone.
-In Trinity, there is one God that holds three co-eternal con-substantial personas:
+Although the majority of Christians believe in the Trinity, not everyone does.
+There is one God who holds three co-eternal con-substantial personalities in Trinity: